AILET 2023 LLM Question Paper with Answer Key PDFs

 Which of the following is the correct observation?

-The correct answer is (C) because in Scenario A, the father is immune due to the negligent act, but in Scenario B, the father is not immune due to the intentional tort.
+• (C) In scenario A, the father is immune and in scenario B, the father is not immune

 Scenario A: Daughter a 24 year old, who lives at home sues her father for assault, an intentional tort as the father brandishing a tennis racket at her after she lost the game in a local tennis tournament.